Yu-Min-Chou/LLM_FineTune/README.md

 )
 ```

-The remaining parts are written in the same way as pytorch, you can easily fine-tune LLM with huggleface🤗
+The remaining parts are written in the same way as pytorch, you can easily fine-tune LLM with huggingface🤗

 ### Evaluation Results
 The experiments were conducted on a server withs V100 GPUs, Intel Xeon E5-2620 v4 2.1GHz CPUs, and 141GB memory.
 We found that prefix-tuning requires the lowest memory of GPU and has the fastest training and inference speed.
 Besides speed, we also found that prompt-tuning and p-tuning requires higher learning rate for better accuracy.
 But this involves hyper-parameter tuning, which is beyond the scope of this project.